rpherbig/dr-scripts/README.md

 * gbox - gets all boxes from a container and gives them to a character
 * safe-room - heals at a PC or NPC empath and shares items between characters by dropping them in a safe room
 * mine (and danger) - mines a room and watches for dangerous events
+* smelt-deeds - combines deeds of like metals to save inventory space

 ## Miscellaneous background scripts
 These run in the background to provide functionality to you, the user: